egenomics/scQCEA/index.md

 ### Manual

 It is easy to create an interactive QC report for those who possess little or no programming language skills.
-To run and generate an interactive QC report on your computer please open the "RUN_ME.R" file using rStudio, and click on the "Run" icon.
+To run and generate an interactive QC report on your computer please open the `RUN_ME.R` file using rStudio, and click on the "Run" icon.
 An interactive QC report automatically will be generated in one HTML file.
 The scQCEA generates a QC report as an HTML file including four sections: experimental workflow, data processing workflow, samples information and QC metrics, data analysis and quality control.

-By default, the HTML report will be written in /Outputs directory named CLICK_ME.html.
-You can open CLICK_ME.html without using rStudio/R. In addition, you can find a zip file in the /Outputs directory which is particularly useful to share or store the QC reports.
+By default, the HTML report will be written in /Outputs directory named `CLICK_ME.html`.
+You can open `CLICK_ME.html` without using rStudio/R. In addition, you can find a zip file in the /Outputs directory which is particularly useful to share or store the QC reports.

 ### Input data